-About TARGETjobs Undergraduate of the Year Awards
+About the targetjobs Undergraduate of the Year Awards

-The Awards were set up to identify and celebrate the UK’s best undergraduates.
-Being the best means having a combination of academic excellence, the ability to pass a series of difficult online assessments, good written communication and finally the interpersonal skills necessary to compete with other students in assessment centres run by the sponsoring organisation.
-The final shortlist of ten are invited to the Awards event in London in April where the winners are announced.
+The Undergraduate of the Year Awards were set up to identify and celebrate the UK’s best undergraduates.
+Being the best means combining academic excellence and the ability to pass a series of challenging online assessments with good written communication skills and the interpersonal skills to stand out among their peers in assessment centres.
+The final shortlist of ten students for each award are invited to a glitzy ceremony in April, during which the winners are announced.

 Undergraduates from all UK universities are eligible – if you meet the entry criteria – and past winners have come from over 30 different universities.

 You may well be eligible to enter more than one award but the rules of the competition mean that you can only enter for ONE award, so choose wisely.
 Read each entry page carefully to see which award you're best suited for before you start the application process.

 Want to know more about to how to ace your application?
 Join us virtually on the 25 October 2023 at 14:00 as we speak to past winners and finalists and see how they were so successful.
 Click here to register!

 The process starts online with the collection of basic personal information, up to three tests devised by SHL Talent Measurement ™, and up to four questions posed by the award partner (specific details can be found under the heading ‘How do I win?’ for each award).
 This phase can take around two hours but you don't need to complete everything in one visit; you can save and come back at any time before the closing date in January.

 The students who perform best in the tests and who best match the requirements of the partner are selected for the second stage, which often involves meeting other finalists at a partner-led assessment centre, as well as undergoing an interview.
 From there, the best ten students are then invited to the awards ceremony in April, where the winner is announced.